junxit/us-congress-bills-112/bill.md

 legis-num: H.R.
 6029
 congress: 112th CONGRESS
 session: 2d Session
-chamber: IN THE SENATE OF THE UNITED STATES
+chamber: In the Senate of the United States,
 ---

 # H.R.
 6029

-> To amend title 18, United States Code, to provide for increased penalties for foreign and economic espionage, and for other purposes.
+That the bill from the House of Representatives (H.R.
+6029) entitled “An Act to amend title 18, United States Code, to provide for increased penalties for foreign and economic espionage, and for other purposes.”, do pass with the following

+*Strike all after the enacting clause and insert the following:*

 ## § 1.
 Short title